 If a student has earned a grade below B in more than one core course, regardless of their core-course or overall QPA, that student will have failed the Ph.D.
 Preliminary Examination and will not continue in the Ph.D. program.
-The contracts of students earning two grades below B in the first two terms in residence will be terminated at the end of the second term in residence.
+The contracts of students earning two grades below B in the first two terms in residence will be reviewed at the end of the second term in residence to determine whether they will continue in the program as a MS candidate.